-Any student found to have committed or to have attempted to commit the following misconduct is subject to the disciplinary sanctions outlined in Article VI:
+Any student found to have committed or to have attempted to commit the following misconduct is subject to the disciplinary sanctions outlined in this Code of Conduct:

-- 1. Acts of dishonesty, including but not limited to the following (See Academic Authenticity): - Cheating, plagiarism, or other forms of academic dishonesty. - Identity misrepresentation. - Furnishing false information to any WGU official, faculty member, or office. - Forgery, alteration, or misuse of any WGU document, record, or instrument of identification.

-- 2. Disruption or obstruction of advising, facilitation, instruction, research, administration, disciplinary proceedings or other WGU activities. - 3.
-Unprofessional conduct including harassment, threatening, bullying or verbal abuse of any member of the WGU community by any means (conduct, speech, written notes, electronic mail, etc.).
-This includes, but is not limited to, the use of threats, profanity, and demeaning or intimidating comments. - 4.
+- 1. Acts of dishonesty, including but not limited to the following: - Violations of the Academic Authenticity Policy. - Identity Misrepresentation. - Furnishing false information to any WGU Employee or office. - Forgery, alteration, or misuse of any WGU document, record, or instrument of identification. - 2.
+Disruption or obstruction of advising, facilitation, instruction, research, administration, disciplinary proceedings or other WGU activity. - 3.
+Unprofessional conduct including Harassment, threatening, bullying or verbal abuse of any member of the WGU Community by any means (conduct, speech, written notes, electronic communication, etc.), or use of threats, profanity, and demeaning or intimidating comments. - 4.
 Physical abuse, threats of physical abuse, and/or other conduct which threatens or endangers the health or safety of any person. - 5.
-Illegal use, possession or distribution of alcohol or any controlled substance on university premises or at university sponsored events. - 6.
-Attempted or actual theft of and/or damage to property of WGU or property of a member of the WGU community. - 7.
-Failure to comply with directions of WGU officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 8.
-Failure to conform to the standards of professional conduct outlined in the Teachers College Code of Ethics, Professional Behaviors and Dispositions, the CHP Code of Professional Conduct and Dispositions, the CHP Nursing Code of Professional Conduct and Dispositions, and similar standards of professional conduct associated with other WGU field experience programs. - 9.
-Violation of any WGU policy. - 10.
-Violation of any federal, state or local law. - 11.
-Illegal or unauthorized possession of firearms, explosives, other weapons, or dangerous chemicals on WGU premises or use of any such item, even if legally possessed, in a manner that harms, threatens or causes fear to others. - 12.
-Theft, abuse or misuse of WGU computing, information and communication systems ("WGU systems") and/or protected WGU information, files and resources ("WGU resources") including but not limited to: - Unauthorized entry into WGU resources to use, read, or change the contents, or for any other purpose. - Unauthorized transfer of WGU resources. - Use of another individual's user name and/or password. - Use of WGU systems to interfere with the work of another member of the WGU community. - Use of WGU systems to send obscene or harassing messages. - Interfering with the normal operation of WGU systems and WGU resources. - Use of WGU resources in violation of WGU's Student License Agreement for use of learning resources. - Any violation of the WGU Systems Use Policy. - Unauthorized use of WGU systems and WGU resources to obtain or disclose the personal details of another member of the WGU community. - Tampering with communications. - 13.
-Abuse of the Student Conduct System, including but not limited to: - Failure to obey a notice from the Student Conduct Board or WGU official to appear for a meeting or hearing as part of the Student Conduct System. - Falsification, distortion, or misrepresentation of information before Student Conduct Board. - Disruption or interference with the orderly conduct of a Student Conduct Board proceeding. - Institution of a student conduct code proceeding in bad faith. - Attempting to discourage an individual's proper participating in, or use of, the student conduct system. - Attempting to influence the impartiality of a member of the Student Conduct Board prior to, and/or during the course of, the Student Conduct Board proceeding. - Harassment (verbal or physical) and/or intimidation of a member of the Student Conduct Board prior to, during, and/or after a student conduct code proceeding. - Failure to comply with the sanction(s) imposed under the Student Code. - Influencing or attempting to influence another person to commit an abuse of the student conduct code system.
+Illegal use, possession, or distribution of alcohol or any controlled substance on WGU Premises or at WGU-sponsored events or educational activities. - 6.
+Attempted or actual theft of and/or damage to property of WGU or property of a member of the WGU Community. - 7.
+Failure to conform to the standards of professional conduct outlined in the Teachers College Code of Ethics, Professional Behaviors and Dispositions, the CHP Code of Professional Conduct and Dispositions, the CHP Nursing Code of Professional Conduct and Dispositions, and similar standards of professional conduct associated with other WGU field experience programs. - 8.
+Violation of any WGU policy. - 9.
+Violation of any federal, state or local law. - 10.
+Illegal or unauthorized possession of firearms, explosives, other weapons, or dangerous chemicals on WGU premises or use of any such item, even if legally possessed, in a manner that harms, threatens or causes fear to others. - 11.
+Theft, abuse or misuse of WGU computing, information, and communication systems ("WGU systems") and/or protected WGU information, files, and resources ("WGU resources") including but not limited to: - Unauthorized entry into WGU resources to use, read, or change the contents, or for any other purpose. - Unauthorized transfer of WGU resources. - Use of another individual's user name and/or password. - Use of WGU systems to interfere with the work of another member of the WGU community. - Use of WGU systems to send obscene or harassing messages. - Interfering with the normal operation of WGU systems and WGU resources. - Use of WGU resources in violation of WGU's Student License Agreement for use of learning resources. - Unauthorized use of WGU systems and WGU resources to obtain or disclose the personal details of another member of the WGU community. - Tampering with communications. - 12.
+Abuse of the Student Conduct System, including but not limited to: - Failure to obey a notice from a Student Conduct Officer to appear for a meeting or hearing as part of the Student Conduct System. - Falsification, distortion, or misrepresentation of information in a Student Conduct proceeding. - Disruption or interference with the orderly conduct of a Student Conduct Board proceeding. - Initiation of or participation in a Student Conduct proceeding in bad faith. - Attempting to discourage an individual's proper participation in or use of the Student Conduct system. - Attempting to influence the impartiality of any WGU employee prior to and/or during the course of a Student Conduct proceeding. - Harassment (verbal, non-verbal, or physical) and/or intimidation of a participant in a Student Conduct proceeding prior to, during, and/or after a student conduct code proceeding. - Failure to comply with the sanction(s) imposed under the Student Code. - Influencing or attempting to influence another person to commit an abuse of the Student Code of Conduct process.